DevXanderCode/DevXanderCode/README.md

 **DevXanderCode/DevXanderCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on **DigitHome Mobile App as well as BridgeMerchant web app and mobile app**
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...